crim-ca/weaver/docs/source/running.rst

 docker images.
 Second, `Weaver` requires a `Celery`_ task queue handler to execute submitted process jobs.
 This is referred to as ``weaver-worker`` in built docker images.

-For specific details about configuration of both applications, please refer to `Configuration`_ section.
+For specific details about configuration of both applications, please refer to :ref:`Configuration` section.

 The typical commands that need to be executed for the *manager* and *worker* applications should be similar to the following calls.
 Obviously, additional arguments supported by the corresponding applications can be provided.